Skip to Content

 • Your husband’s old flannel work shirt could make a cute fabric pumpkin

-***Note: If you’re making pumpkins for keepsakes, replace the dried beans with stones, pebbles or other non-food item that will last over the years.
+• If you’re making pumpkins for keepsakes, replace the dried beans with stones, pebbles, marbles, sand or other non-food item that will last over the years.

 DIY No Sew Fabric Pumpkins Tutorial

-These materials are to make 1 no sew fabric pumpkin, 5” high (including stem) x 5” wide:
+These materials make one no-sew fabric pumpkin, 5” high (including stem) x 5” wide:

 • Scrap fabric, lightweight woven material such as cotton twill, broadcloth or flannel